“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Imagine you’re playing Archero/Subway Surfers/BrawlStars; it doesn’t really matter.
 You lose, and your screen is filled with a large ad of some F-tier crappy mobile game that lasts 30 seconds which you can’t skip.
 That’s mobile video interstitials.

-These have to work in theory because you watch them till the end (no skip button, duh).
+These ad placement examples have to work in theory because you watch them till the end (no skip button, duh).
 But the absurdity of random ads covering the screen was memed so hard on the web that there’s no point in further discussing user engagement.

 If you want to evade cringe, your mobile ad placement strategy should put user experience first.
 Make the “Exit” button accessible, and don’t flood your app with these ads.

-Now, this one is a much smarter implementation of the same concept.
+Now, this digital ad type is a much smarter implementation of the same concept.
 In this case, the user willingly presses the “View Ad” to receive a second life, game currency, or power-ups.
 There’s little genuine interest in the ad shown, but getting fancy stuff for watching an ad is a driver to high conversions.

 Rewarded ads show good results.
 68% of mobile gamers like this format, and 24% of users on Facebook Audience Network find this format the least intrusive.
 Moreover, players who watched a rewarded ad are 6 times more likely to make an in-app purchase.